okta/odyssey/packages/docs/components/infobox.md

 id: component-infobox
 title: Infobox
 description: An infobox is a type of alert that provides feedback in response to a user action or system activity.
-lead: An infobox is a type of alert that provides feedback in response to a user action or system activity.
+lede: An infobox is a type of alert that provides feedback in response to a user action or system activity.
 tabs:
   - label: 'Overview'
     id: 'overview'